 There’s news spreading around the world – America has an overprescription epidemic and it now involves astonishing numbers of psychiatric drug prescriptions, even to infants and toddlers.
-Doctors are also being bribed with cash and gifts to push pills to unsuspecting patients, many of which have no scientific basis for effectiveness or use.
-It doesn’t seem ethical for a doctor to be showered with gifts and cash just to cave into the pressure and luxury that comes with hooking people on drugs and keeping them coming back for more.
-Every patient has a responsibility to ensure their doctor is practicing ethical medicine and counseling, but this is hard to do when you’re unfamiliar with the pseudoscience background of psychology and psychiatry.
+Many doctors are being bribed with cash and gifts to push pills to unsuspecting patients, many of which have no scientific basis for effectiveness or use.
+It doesn’t seem ethical for a doctor to be showered with gifts and cash just to hook people on drugs and keeping them coming back for more.
+Every patient has a responsibility to ensure their doctor practices ethical medicine and counseling, but this is hard to do when you’re unfamiliar with the pseudoscience background of psychology and psychiatry.
 Are you a victim of an unethical psychiatrist?
 Get informed and spread awareness about the psychiatric drug epidemic in America.

 Psychiatric Drugs Killing Americans

 Scientists say that psychiatric drugs kill over 500,000 Americans aged 65 and older, annually, and their helpfulness to patients is minimal.
 Pseudoscience is rampant within psychiatry.
 Are you a victim of the pill-pushing, victim-manufacturing industry that’s disguised as a legitimate mental health resource?
 It seems everything is a disorder and there’s a pill for everything, but the dangers of this ideology are becoming more evident.
 Very few psychiatric drugs have long-term, unbiased testing, and many are being used off-label.
 Many drugs have potentially dangerous, irreversible, incapacitating side effects, but this is often downplayed or totally withheld information (for the patient).

 Appearing in the British Medical Journal in 2015, Peter Gotzsche argues: